 Participants across both WRID phases believed that police brutality, race, and racism (generally stated, not described as systemic) were current realities, and that Floyd was murdered.
-(Note: This was long before Chauvin's murder conviction).
 However, only participants with more advanced WRID married those beliefs with an acknowledgment that racism is systemic and placed explicit value on "Black Lives Matter" or antiracism.
 Similarly, respondents across both WRID phases spoke of privilege and the demonstrations following Floyd's murder.
-However, less advanced participants tended to focus on their economic privilege (e.g., employment) and only they labeled the Minneapolis events as "riots" or "uprisings" (words that emphasize violence and property destruction, threats to their economic privilege), whereas more advanced participants focused on their White privilege and were equally likely as less advanced peers to use the terms "protest" and "unrest" (words that emphasize nonviolent demonstration or civil disobedience).
+However, less advanced participants tended to focus on their economic privilege (e.g., employment) and only they labeled the Minneapolis events as "riots" or "uprisings" (words that emphasize violence and property destruction, threats to their economic privilege), whereas more advanced participants focused on their White privilege and were equally likely as less advanced peers to use the terms "protest" and "unrest" (words that emphasize non-violent demonstration or civil disobedience).
 Parenting values also differed across WRID phases.
-Less advanced participants valued providing information to children reactively following incidental exposure to racial stimuli in order to promote awareness, whereas more advanced participants valued proactive social justiceoriented parenting to educate and motivate.
-Participants across both WRID phases assigned blame for Floyd's
+Less advanced participants valued providing information to children reactively following incidental exposure to racial stimuli in order to promote awareness, whereas more advanced participants valued proactive social justice-oriented parenting to educate and motivate.
+Participants across both WRID phases assigned blame for Floyd's murder or related events to bad people (e.g., "police," "white supremacists," "looters," "reprehensible president") and/or their bad choices.
+Of note, one participant with less advanced WRID placed equal blame on Floyd for his own murder ("We talked about how a police officer and George Floyd made some bad choices that resulted in consequences," ID67) whereas one more advanced participant discussed good choices ("helping their neighbors, peacefully marching, putting up signs," ID19).